abaplint/abaplint-sci-client/README.md

 ![sci](docs/img/sci-sample.png)

-It consist of 2 parts: (1) the abap backend (this repo), which integrates with SCI and posts the code to the server part (2) which runs the abaplint (with nodejs).
+It consist of 2 parts: (1) the abap client (this repo), which integrates with SCI and posts the code to the server part (2) which runs the abaplint (with nodejs).

 ![landscape](docs/img/landscape.png)